XDgov/xd.gov/_news/creating-a-client-side-model-card-generator.md

 <h2>Creating a Downloadable Data Blob</h2>

 <p>
   Once we have our form inputs validated and we’re able to process them via JavaScript, we can begin creating a markdown model card file.
-In order to create that file, I first initialized a JavaScript <a href="https://developer.mozilla.org/en-US/docs/Web/API/Blob" target="_blank"><code>Blob</code></a>, which is an object of immutable data that can be of various formats.
+To create that file, I first initialized a JavaScript <a href="https://developer.mozilla.org/en-US/docs/Web/API/Blob" target="_blank"><code>Blob</code></a>, which is an object of immutable data that can be of various formats.
 The file format, more specifically the <a href="https://developer.mozilla.org/en-US/docs/Glossary/MIME_type">"MIME type”</a>, can be specified in the Blob constructor where you also pass the data you want the blob to contain.
 </p>

 <h2>Putting Everything Together</h2>